gokceyagmurbudak/CATS_DOGS/README.md

 # Cats and Dogs Classification
 ***
 Welcome to my task!
-In this study, our aim is to classify cats and dogs.
+In this study, our aim is to classify cats and dogs and having the opportunity to use DockerFile.

 But initially, you must have an environment called requirements.txt.